J.D., Vanderbilt University School of Law

-Kendall Kerew, clinical assistant professor, is director of the Externship Program, the Summer IP Program in Washington, D.C., and the Academic Success Program.
-Kerew is the recipient of the College of Law’s 2019 Steven J. Kaminshine Award for Excellence in Service, the 2017 David J. Maleski Award for Teaching Excellence and the Black Law Student Association’s 2016 Bernadette Hartsfield Faculty Award.
+Kendall Kerew, is an Associate Clinical Professor and Director of the Externship Program at Georgia State University College of Law.
+She is the recipient of the College of Law’s 2019 Steven J. Kaminshine Award for Excellence in Service, the 2017 David J. Maleski Award for Teaching Excellence, and the Black Law Student Association’s 2016 Bernadette Hartsfield Faculty Award.

-She spent her first five years at Georgia State Law teaching research, writing, and advocacy.
+She spent her first five years at Georgia State Law teaching in the first-year legal writing program.
 Prior to joining the faculty in 2005, Kerew worked as an associate at King & Spalding and as an assistant attorney general for the Georgia Attorney General’s Office.